 Food system practices do not support or improve livelihoods for the majority of the billions working in the sector.
 Further concentration and consolidation at the top create a powerful oligopoly that penetrates all markets.
-This exacerbates loca inequity-particularly in areas where social responsibility and transparency are lacking.
+This exacerbates local inequity-particularly in areas where social responsibility and transparency are lacking.

-Instead of adopting policies and aiding smallholder farmers, governments of developing countries opt instead to encourage In the developing world, a thriving food middle-sector has rural out-migration to diffuse accumulated tensions from emerged-albeit one that is highly disorganized suffers from decades of little to no investment in rural areas.
-Controlling urban low-pay and poor labor conditions, and has trouble achieving and peri-urban areas is far easier and efficient than maintaining minimum standards. a tight rein on dispersed farms and rural peasantry spread out over vast territories.
+In the developing world, a thriving food middle-sector has emerged-albeit one that is highly disorganized suffers from low-pay and poor labor conditions, and has trouble achieving minimum standards.

 Small commercial farming has survived in areas with a demand for niche products, and where the natural environment allows for these products to be grown aided by specific technologies.
-Most commercial smallholder farmers in developing countries still

-\$ require supplementary sources of income to maintain minimum acceptable livelihoods.
-Some of this stems from the choice to grow Ĺ fuel biomass instead of food, which in turn, reduces the amount Ē of land available to grow food.
+Most commercial smallholder farmers in developing countries still require supplementary sources of income to maintain minimum acceptable livelihoods.
+Some of this stems from the choice to grow fuel biomass instead of food, which in turn, reduces the amount of land available to grow food.